 The release of LM mosquitoes may have a negative impact on the target and other species, such as:

 New or more vigorous pests, especially those that have adverse effects on human health: (i) The released LM mosquitoes may not function as expected.
 Gene silencing or production failures could result in the release of non-sterile or competent mosquitoes and thus increase the vector population or disease transmission. (ii) The released LM mosquitoes could transmit another disease more efficiently.
 Such diseases might include yellow fever, chikungunya, etc. (iii) Suppression of the target mosquito might enable another vector species to increase and result in higher levels of the target disease or a new disease in humans.
-These include other mosquitoes and vectors of other diseases. (iv) The released LM mosquitoes might become nuisance pests (v) The released LM mosquitoes might cause other pest problems to become more serious, including agricultural pests and other pests that affect other valued human activities.
+These include other mosquito vectors of diseases. (iv) The released LM mosquitoes might become nuisance pests. (v) The released LM mosquitoes might cause other pest problems to become more serious, including agricultural pests and other pests that affect other valued human activities.

 Harm to or loss of other species.
 The released LM mosquitoes might cause other valued non-pest species (for instance fishes the mechanism how this could come about is not immediately clear) to become less abundant.
 These include species of economic, cultural, and/or social importance such as wild foods, iconic species and endangered species.
 Ecological effects might result from competitive release if the target mosquito is reduced or from trophic consequences of species that rely on mosquitoes for food during some specific time of the year.
 Effects might also occur if (i) the target mosquito was also transmitting a disease to another animal species, (ii) the released LM mosquitoes transmit a disease of another animal species more efficiently, or (iii) a vector of an animal disease was released from ecological control by the reduction of the target mosquito.
 Sterile interspecific matings between released LM mosquitoes and other mosquito species could disrupt the population dynamics of these other species leading to harm or loss of valued ecological species.